SetVenue Cookie Policy

 edge://settings/content/cookies

 Blocking SetVenue's strictly-necessary cookies will break sign-in, checkout, OAuth-based calendar integrations, and CSRF-protected actions.
-This is the same trade-off described in EDPB Guidelines 2/2023 — a cookie is strictly necessary only because the service cannot function without it.
+This is the trade-off inherent in the strictly-necessary category (ePrivacy Art.
+5(3); Art.
+29 WP Opinion 04/2012 (WP194)) — a cookie is strictly necessary only because the service cannot function without it.

 6.2 Do Not Track